anklav24/hwinfo-api-server/README.md

     - debug
     - ports hw and remote hw
 - add my contacts in the code
-- add discovery rools for notebook (battery, cpu etc..)
+- add discovery rules for notebook (battery, cpu etc..)